Water & Sewer Improvements

 Michigan's 2017 Lead and Copper Rule (LCR) declares that a galvanized water service is a lead service line if it "is or ever was" connected to a lead gooseneck, and requires the water utility to pay for replacing private water services from the curb stop near the right of way into the building or home.
 A lead gooseneck is a 3-foot-long piece of lead pipe used as a transition between the brass connection to the water main and a threaded galvanized pipe.
 These were installed prior to the mid-1940's.
 Since then, the City has been installing copper services for the City-owned portion between the water main and the curb stop.
 The City has no known fully lead services (lead pipes).
 Not all private galvanized water service lines need to be replaced.
 For example, if a private galvanized service line was originally connected to a City-owned copper service from the water main, it was never connected to a lead gooseneck, so it doesn't need to be replaced.

-The week of October 7th, the project will continue on the 800, 900, and 1000 blocks of E. Eighth Street.
-The work will cause sidewalk and intermittent street/lane closures.
+The week of June 16th, the project will be conducted on the 700 and 800 block of Sixth Street, and the 100 and 200 blocks of S. Spruce Street.
+The work will cause sidewalk and intermittent street closures.

 Drinking Water State Revolving Fund